txt/plm19/README.md

 <tr>
 <td valign=top  width="300px">
 <p>
-In your professional life you will work with dozens of different programming langauges.
+In your professional life you will work with dozens of different programming languages.
 <p>
 So what can you learn from 100s of past languages to help you work with your future languages?
 <p>